Graduate Teaching Assistant (GTA)

 Teaching Workload Formulas

-Load for these assignments is typically formulated as follows:
+Workload for these assignments is typically formulated as follows:

-workload hours = contact hours x 2
+workload hours = Contact Hours x 2

-Lecture course
+Lecture course (as Lead Instructor)

-workload hours = contact hours x 2.5
+workload hours = Contact Hours x 2.5

 Teaching Assistant (assisting another instructor)

-workload = contact hours x 2
+workload hours = Contact Hours x 2

 Note that this type of assignment is typically only for large lecture-based courses, and the workload is reflective of the time in class and the time spent outside of class grading.
+On occasion, a teaching assistant may be needed for studio courses, and workload for those assignments will be decided by the SOD Director based on the time-on-task for the particular assignment.

 Teaching Workload Considerations